Where to Stay in Belgrade? This post will guide you to the best places to in the capital of Serbia, one of the biggest cities in the Balkans

 Reasonably Priced Accommodation in Belgrade – €€

-Pension Travelling Actor – a beautiful decorated accommodation option in the Skadarlija neighborhood of Belgrade.
+Pension Travelling Actor – a beautiful decorated accommodation option in the Skadarlija neighborhood.

 Garni Hotel Aleksandar Palas – a great value for the money in the center of Belgrade.
 High quality rooms close to the Knez Mihaila street.

-Hotel City Savoy – an excellent choice for those willing to stay in the center of Belgrade, close the Skadarska.
+Hotel City Savoy – an excellent choice for those willing to stay in the city center, close the Skadarska.

 Luxurious Hotels in Belgrade – €€€

-Square Nine Hotel Belgrade – one of the most luxurious hotels in Belgrade, located at the Studentski Trg, next to the Kneza Mihailova.
+Square Nine Hotel Belgrade – one of the most luxurious hotels in the city, located at the Studentski Trg, next to the Kneza Mihailova.

-Hotel Metropol Palace – a sumptuous hotel in the center of Belgrade, with an impressive interior design.
+Hotel Metropol Palace – a sumptuous hotel in the city center, with an impressive interior design.

 Cost of Travel in Belgrade